msuriar/suriar.net/content/posts/onboarding-and-mentoring.md

 for their morale, and its a waste of time.

 I tend to set a strict time limit - 15 minutes, or 30 minutes - after which my mentees should actively bother me if they're blocked.
+If you're in a physical office, it's easier to load balance this among the people sat around.
+When one or more people are remote, it's useful to have a named person to handle such questions, and to make it explicit that handling those questions is an important part of their job which they'll make time for.

 Note that such instances shouldn't just be "oh, here's how you do that, back to work you go" - instead, they should be teaching and learning opportunities for both sides.
 Some example questions and conversation points:

 - Where would you think to go and look for more information?
   - What can we do to improve the discoverability of this information?